 The zigzagged maze of the wooden boardwalk from the main road to reach the top as we look back from the cave entrance.

-At the entrance are a ticket counter and the St. Beatus Panoramic Restaurant which is said to be built into the walls of the former Augustinian Monastery.
+At the entrance are a ticket counter and the St. Beatus Panoramic Restaurant.
+It is believed that the restaurant is built into the walls of the former Augustinian Monastery.
 The views of the Lake Thun and the snow-capped Alps from the restaurant terrace is incredible and devouring some delicious pizza and french fries with this view is an experience to relish.

-There is also a small play area for kids with several types of play equipment where kids can try rope climbing and fake bungee more like swinging over the terrace under guided supervision.
+There is also a small play area for kids with several types of play equipment.
+The kids can try rope climbing and fake bungee more like swinging over the terrace under guided supervision.

 St Beatus Caves Legend and History

-Like every historical place, there is a legend associated with the St Beatus Caves too.
-The story dates back to the 6th century and goes like this – there once lived a fierce dragon in these limestone caves which was expelled by a monk St Beatus from Ireland who sought hermitage in these caves.
+Every historical place has a legend associated with it.
+The St Beatus Caves has a legend too.
+The story dates back to the 6th century.
+It is said that there once lived a fierce dragon in these limestone caves.
+A monk named St Beatus expelled the dragon and sought hermitage in these caves.

-As for the history, the excavation of caves started in 1903 as per the instructions of Hermann Hartmann (Former director of Bernese Oberland Tourism office) and was open to the public in 1904.
-You will find a memorial to Hermann Hartmann at the cave entrance.
-The Captain’s Grotto section of the cave is said to have been discovered way back in 1848 by Johannes Knechtenhofer who was captain of the first steamboat on Lake Thun along with his fellow sailors.
+The excavation of caves started in 1903 as per the instructions of Hermann Hartmann (Former director of Bernese Oberland Tourism office).
+The caves were opened in 1904 to the public.
+There is a memorial to Hermann Hartmann at the cave entrance.
+The Captain’s Grotto section of the cave is said to have been discovered way back in 1848 by Johannes Knechtenhofer along with his fellow sailors.
+Johannes Knechtenhofer was captain of the first steamboat on Lake Thun.

 St Beatus Caves Tour